 Check your rabbit’s skin by parting the fur to closely examine her skin.
 Mites, lice, and fleas can all effect rabbits and could make her very itchy causing her to scratch off her fur.
 Rabbits have their own species of fleas (Spilopsyllus cuniculi), but can also catch the same fleas that live on your cats or dogs.
 Thankfully, external parasites on rabbits are not common, but if your rabbit has them it is best to consult a veterinarian for treatment.
 You should NOT use topical flea medicine meant for cats and dogs on your rabbit, it could have deadly results!

 Rabbits need a diet high in fiber.
 If they don’t get enough fiber in their diet, they sometimes will look to their own fur as a fiber source.
 Your rabbit should be eating a handful of fresh Timothy hay about the size of her body each day, as well as quality rabbit pellets and fresh greens. (click here for information on feeding wool rabbits)

 When should you seek medical care?

-Fur pulling can be distressing, but often by observing your rabbit can you determine the cause and hopefully remedy it.
+Fur pulling can be distressing, but often observing your rabbit can help you determine the cause and hopefully remedy it.
 If your rabbit has raw, bleeding patches of skin a vet can prescribe medications to keep it from getting infected.
-If there are no obvious causes for your rabbit’s fur pulling or if it has been going on for a couple weeks it would be a good idea to consult with your veterinarian.
+If there are no obvious causes for your rabbit’s fur pulling or if it has been going on for a couple of weeks it would be a good idea to consult with your veterinarian.